BrandonGel/Data-Structure-Algorithms/Program 6 Merge/README.md

 User Instructions
 -
-The program prompts the user for the name of the name of the document file to check for any valid merge and the name of the output file. in.txt is a sample dictionary file out.txt is the correct output file for lyrics.txt
+The program prompts the user for the name of the name of the document file to check for any valid merge and the name of the output file.

+in.txt is a sample input file

+out.txt is the correct output file for in.txt

 Technical Details
 -